 -Excellent at providing the tests needed to provide a comprehensive evaluation.

 -I found this course informative and useful.
 I will keep this course handy as a good reference.
 Thank you.

-Offered as a book-based independent course, Autism and Asperger Syndrome in Schools: A Best Practice Guide to Assessment and Intervention, provides professionals and parents with a step-by-step guide to screening, assessment, and intervention for children with this complex neurodevelopmental disorder.
+Offered as a book-based independent course, A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition), provides professionals and parents with a step-by-step guide to screening, assessment, and intervention for children with this complex neurodevelopmental disorder.
 Written by Dr. Lee A. Wilkinson, a practicing school psychologist with extensive experience in the assessment of ASD, this award-winning authoritative, yet accessible book fills a critical void in the practice literature.
-Grounded in the latest research, special features include illustrative case examples and an index to 50 evidence-based best practice recommendations.
+Grounded in the latest research, special features include illustrative case examples and an index to evidence-based best practice recommendations.
 The course objectives include: